Deli's Crunch

 Shem

 The best oatmeal raisin cookie recipe ever.
-Soft and chewy, moist and thick cookies brimming with just enough amount of oats and raisins.
+Soft and chewy cookies with just enough amount of oats and raisins.
 A super easy recipe that anyone can make and cookies that everyone will love!

 5 from 1 vote